ModarHalimeh/COSPA/README.md

 # COSPA
 ## Complex-valued Spatial Autoencoders for Multichannel Speech Enhancement

-In this repository you will find exemplary results from our yet-to-be-published paper *Complex Spatial Autoencoders for Multichannel Speech Enhancement*.
+In this repository you will find exemplary results from our yet-to-be-published paper *Complex-valued Spatial Autoencoders for Multichannel Speech Enhancement*.

 In addition, we are committed to publishing our source code once the paper is accepted.